-In the episode The Tomb of Sammun-Mak of Sam & Max, the great-grandpas of Sam and Max (Sameth and Maximus) are entrusted by M. Papierwaite to find and deliver an artifact called The Devil's Toybox.
+In the episode The Tomb of Sammun-Mak of Sam & Max: The Devil's Playhouse, the great-grandpas of Sam and Max (Sameth and Maximus) are entrusted by M. Papierwaite to find and deliver an artifact called The Devil's Toybox.
 Having done so, they find out the promised reward is to have Maximus sacrificed in a Summoning Ritual

 Warhammer Online has a quest in which a goblin tells you to run through the PVP zone of a much lower level to look for "shinies".
 This triggers the in-game mechanic of turning people too high for a given zone into a chicken—and if you actually do make it through alive, the goblin roundly mocks you for believing him.
 You do get a humorous title for it, though.